 - Conference participants are to register on the Indico.UN platform prior to attending the respective meeting or conference.

 - First time entry for conference participants is through Villa Les Feuillantines, Avenue de la Paix 13, from 8 a.m. to 4:45 p.m on weekdays only upon which they will be issued with a paper conference badge.
 Thereafter, the paper conference badge permits access through the Peace Gate subject to security screening.

 - Visitors coming for a guided tour: please follow the guidelines on the Visits Page.

 - All other visitors are to be announced by their host in the Visitor Announcement Page.

-- Entry for visitors is possible at Pregny Gate and Peace Gate from 8 a.m. to 5 p.m. upon which visitors will obtain a magnetic day badge after passing through security screening.
+- Entry for visitors is possible at Peace Gate from 8 a.m. to 4:45 p.m. after passing through security screening.
+Previously, they have to go to Villa Les Feuillantines, Avenue de la Paix 13 to obtain a magnetic day badge.

 All visitors must carry a valid passport (UN Member or Observer State).
-ID cards from the Schengen Zone are also accepted.
+A valid national ID card issued by a European Member State is also accepted.